Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations: Experiments

 \subsection{Training Setup}

-\textbf{Model architecture.} Six transformer networks \cite{vaswani2023attention}, three of which are vision transformers \cite{vit}, of different sizes and configurations, make up our final framework: (1, 2) student and teacher vision encoders, $\studentVisionEncoder$ and $\teacherVisionEncoder$; (3, 4) student and teacher text encoders, $\studentTextEncoder$ and $\teacherTextEncoder$; (5) vision decoder $\visionDecoder$; and (6) text decoder $\textDecoder$.
-For the vision encoders, $\studentVisionEncoder$ and $\teacherVisionEncoder$, we use the ViT-S/16, which consists of 12 layers, 384 embedding dimensions, and 6 attention heads.
-For the text encoders, $\studentTextEncoder$ and $\teacherTextEncoder$, we use 12 layers, 512 embedding dimensions, and 8 heads, following CLIP \cite{clip}.
+\textbf{Model architecture.} Six transformer networks \citep{vaswani2023attention}, three of which are vision transformers \citep{vit}, of different sizes and configurations, make up our final framework: (1, 2) student and teacher vision encoders, $\studentVisionEncoder$ and $\teacherVisionEncoder$; (3, 4) student and teacher text encoders, $\studentTextEncoder$ and $\teacherTextEncoder$; (5) vision decoder $\visionDecoder$; and (6) text decoder $\textDecoder$.
+For the vision encoders, $\studentVisionEncoder$ and $\teacherVisionEncoder$, we use ViT sizes small (S), base (B), and large (L).
+For the text encoders, $\studentTextEncoder$ and $\teacherTextEncoder$, we use 12 layers, 512 embedding dimensions, and 8 heads, following CLIP \citep{clip}.
 The number of text tokens is fixed to 77 with necessary truncations or paddings.
-Moreover, following \cite{mae}, we define our vision decoder $\visionDecoder$ as a 8-layer, 512-embedding dimension, and 16-head ViT.
+Moreover, following \cite{mae}, we define our vision decoder $\visionDecoder$ as an 8-layer, 512-embedding dimension, and 16-head ViT.
 Finally, our text decoder $\textDecoder$, is made of up 4 layers, 512 embedding dimension, and 8 heads.

-\textbf{Pre-training.} We pre-train a ViT-S/16 using Harmony on CC3M for 25 epochs.
-We use a batch size of 768, and an AdamW optimizer \cite{adamw} with an $\epsilon$ value of $1e^{-6}$ to improve training stability using mixed precision \cite{fp16}.
-We set the number of global crops per a given image to 2 and local crops to 8.
-We use a masking ratio of 75\% for the pixel prediction task and pre-train on up but to 16 32-GB V100 cards for most trainings.
-Additionally, we pre-train a ViT-B/16 using the same settings, but with 6 local crops and a batch size of 912, using 24 V100s, to show the scaling capabilities of Harmony.
+\textbf{Pre-training.} We pre-train a ViT\nobreakdash-S, ViT\nobreakdash-B, and ViT\nobreakdash-L using Harmony on CC3M for 25 epochs.
+We use an AdamW optimizer \citep{adamw} with an $\epsilon$ value of $1e^{-6}$ to improve training stability using mixed precision \citep{fp16}.
+We set the number of global crops per given image to 2 and the local crops to 8.
+We use a masking ratio of 75\% for the pixel prediction task and pre-train up to 16 32GB V100 GPUs.
 Further information about our pre-training setup can be found in Appendix \ref{sec:appendix_pretraining}.